 Update: January 26, 2022

-Hope Medicine just received FDA approval to commence Phase 2 clinical trials in the US for its HMI-115 product to treat androgenetic alopecia! (h/t “Nick” on our Discord chat).
+Hope Medicine just received FDA approval to commence Phase 2 clinical trials in the US for its HMI-115 product to treat androgenetic alopecia.
 HMI-115 is a human monoclonal antibody drug that targets the PRL receptor for the treatment of male and female pattern hair loss.
 Last year, the US FDA also approved Phase 2 trials of the same drug to treat endometriosis.

 The Phase II clinical trial of HMI-115 for the treatment of androgenetic alopecia: